Subi Jacob George

-Subi Jacob George (born in Kerala) is an Indian organic chemist, known for his work in the fields of supramolecular chemistry, materials chemistry and polymer chemistry.
-His research interests includes organic and supramolecular synthesis, functional organic materials, supramolecular polymers, chiral amplification, and hybrid materials.
+Subi Jacob George (born in Kerala) is an Indian organic chemist known for his work in supramolecular chemistry, materials chemistry, and polymer chemistry.
+His research interests include organic and supramolecular synthesis, functional organic materials, supramolecular polymers, chiral amplification, hybrid materials, and optoelectronic materials.

 Education and career

 He obtained a bachelor's degree in chemistry and a master's degree in organic chemistry from Mahatma Gandhi University, Kerala.
 In 2004, he was awarded a PhD in organic chemistry from the National Institute for Interdisciplinary Science and Technology, Trivandrum.
+He has been a professor at JNCASR since 2008.